Solo backpacker tips: Novice 2 experienced

 As I mentioned in the above point, the longer and more experienced you get, the less likely you’re going to actually going to have a stone wall plan.
 The reason though?
 Well from your very trip you’re most likely to find out plans can change and turn into dust just like that.

 Before we carry on with this point, remember I’m talking about long term solo backpacking, not a few days or a couple of weeks type of trip.
 I mean those of us who travel for months and years on end.
-I understand those with short timeframes having the want and need to cram as much in as possible, but if you try and do that while long term traveling, you will just burn yourself out.
-Long term backpacking is a marathon not a sprint.
+I understand those with short timeframes having the want and need to cram as much in as possible, but if you try and do that as a long term solo backpacker, you will just burn yourself out.
+Long term solo backpacking is a marathon not a sprint.
 No need to be in a rush to do anything.

 You shouldn’t get planning confused with researching though.
 While it’s good to keep your plans loose, good research into your destination will be a big help to your trip.
 Researching about your destination gives you a good insight, so if plans do change, if you go of course you’re still in the know.
 And good research helps prepare you for any mishaps or surprises along the way.